SAP-samples/teched2022-DA181/exercises/Steps_SAP_HANA_STUDIO/README.md

 #### Add count distinct column

-- In node "Semantics", right-click on "Calculated Columns" and choose "New Counter":
+- Double-click on node "Aggregation", then on Output pane select "Calculated Columns" folder and right mouse clike to select "New Counter":

   ![new counter](./screenshots/newCounter.png)